cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/7 - The Great Acceleration (1890-1910).md

 * General Electric is founded by Thomas Edison
 * Herbert Hoover: famous figure, a mining engineer
 * 1910: Chicago is the 6th German-speaking country in the world
-* 1890-1914: the most dynamic period in history for a period of 25 years
+* 1890-1914: the most dynamic period in history (for a 25-year period)

 ## Countries benefiting from the 2nd industrial revolution
 * USA